Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 .. code-block::

-   importgmrt(fitsfile='0311.UVDATA',vis='0311.ms')
+   importgmrt(fitsfile='1543+480.FITS',vis='1543+480.ms')

 For the tutorial, we will follow the first method.
-Note that instead of "tget importgmrt", the command "inp importgmrt" would also work, based on the version of CASA you are using.
-For the later case, to run the command, instead of "go", the command "go importgmrt" is used.
+Note that instead of "tget importgmrt", the command "inp importgmrt" would also work based on the version of CASA you are using.
+For the later case, to run the command, instead of "go", the command "go importgmrt" should be used.

 The MS format stores the visibility data in the form of a table.
 The *data* column contains the data.
 Operations like calibration and deconvolution will produce additional columns such as the *corrected* and *model* data columns.

-There can be cases where the data file contains multiple observations with two or more targets.
-In this case, we may wish to split the dataset containing only the target we are interested in along with the calibrators related to it.
-For example, if we would like to split thefields ids 0,1,2 and 7 with channels from 1403 to 3450, it is done as follows:
+(Bonus) There can be cases where the data file contains multiple observations with two or more targets.
+In this case, we may wish to split the dataset containing only the target we are interested in, along with the calibrators related to it.
+For example, if we would like to split the fields ids 0,1,2 and 7 with channels from 1403 to 3450, it is done as follows:

 .. code-block::